-This Chipotle Carne Asada recipe is one of my favorite Mexican recipes!
-Marinated in guajillo pepper, chipotle chile powder, garlic, orange, lime, beer and much more!
+This tender Chipotle Carne Asada recipe is one of my favorite summer recipes!
+Marinated in guajillo pepper, chipotle chili powder, garlic, orange, lime, beer and much more then grilled or pan seared to perfection; you'll have steak tasting like it's from Chipotle Mexican grill except better!

-This carne asada recipe is perfect for weeknight dinners.
-It only takes me about 15 minutes to get the marinade ready.
+This steak recipe is perfect for weeknight dinners.
+It only takes me about 15 minutes to get the marinade ready then 10 minutes of cooking time.

-I do it before work, let it marinate for about 10 hours, then cook it for about 3 minutes per side.
+I often make the marinade before work, let it marinate for about 10 hours, then cook it for about 3 minutes per side.
 Chipotle carne asada goes really well with Summer Fruit Salad, Mango Chamoy Margarita Recipe, rice, beans or you could even substitute it for the ground beef in my Dorito Taco Salad Recipe!

 The skirt steak takes on a smoky flavor from the chipotle chile powder then has really nice depth of flavor from the guajillo, cinnamon, cloves and Chef Merito’s Carne Asada seasoning.

-It makes the best carne asada tacos.
-Just use some corn tortillas and your favorite taco toppings.
+It makes the best carne asada tacos too.
+Just heat corn tortillas and add your favorite taco toppings.

 What is carne asada?